newpen22/IBM-Python-Project-for-Data-Science/README.md

 # IBM-Python-Project-for-Data-Science
-This is the final project for IBM Python Project for Data Science - one of the course in IBM Data Engineer Professional Certificate.
+This is the final project for IBM Python Project for Data Science - one of the courses for IBM Data Engineer Professional Certificate.

 Final Project Overview